• Skip to primary navigation

 Stone Child College is a public tribal land-grant community college in Box Elder, Montana.
 One of seven tribal colleges in Montana, SCC is associated with the Chippewa-Cree Tribe and is situated on the Rocky Boy Indian Reservation in north-central Montana.

-98 percent of the 511 students enrolled at SCC in 2008–09 were of American Indian heritage, while 20 percent were bilingual or had poor English ability.
+98 per cent of the 511 students enrolled at SCC in 2008–09 were of American Indian heritage, while 20 per cent were bilingual or had poor English ability.
 Stone Child offers a Bachelor’s degree along with Associate degrees in seventeen disciplines and six certificates.
-The average tuition and fees are $2,645
+The average tuition and fees are $2,645.

 Visit School Here

-Read: 10 Best Tools for Electronics in 2022 | Best Tools
+Read: 10 Best Tools for Electronics in 2023 | Best Tools

 11. Aaniiih Nakoda College